okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2018/index.md

 #### Custom Error Page is in Early Access

-You can customize the text and the look and feel of error pages using an embedded HTML editor.
-When used together with [custom URL domain](https://help.okta.com/okta_help.htm?id=ext_custom_url_domain) (required) and [custom Okta-hosted sign-in page](/docs/guides/style-the-widget/style-okta-hosted/), this feature offers a fully customized error page.
-For details, see [Configure a custom error page](/docs/guides/custom-error-pages/).
+You can customize the text and the look and feel of error pages by using an embedded HTML editor.
+When the feature is used with [custom URL domain](https://help.okta.com/okta_help.htm?id=ext_custom_url_domain) (required) and [custom Okta-hosted sign-in page](/docs/guides/style-the-widget/style-okta-hosted/), it offers a fully customized error page.
+See [Configure a custom error page](/docs/guides/custom-error-pages/) for more information.

 #### Bugs Fixed in 2018.19